xiaoyifang/goldendict-ng/README.md

     make
     make install

-    On Windows,follow the instructions in the xapian-core/INSTALL Visual Studio parts.
+    On Windows,follow the instructions in the xapian-core/INSTALL Visual Studio parts.（**xapian does not support Debug in Windows**）
+    A precompiled version of xapian lib has provided in winlibs

 use `CONFIG+=use_xapian` to enable this feature. when enabled ,xapian will be used to support as the the fulltext's backend engine.